ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 #### Packages vs libraries vs modules

-You will hear the following terms used a lot in the Python world (and other langauges too).
-In a general sense, they all refer to 'add-ons, 'extras', or additional Python software providing extra features in addition to the core Python langauge. *Package* usually means an externally developed piece of Python software that has to be installed separately.
+You will hear the following terms used a lot in the Python world (and other languages too).
+In a general sense, they all refer to 'add-ons, 'extras', or additional Python software providing extra features in addition to the core Python language. *Package* usually means an externally developed piece of Python software that has to be installed separately.
 A *library* or *module* generally refers to add-ons that already bundled with a standard Python installation (such as the `csv` library/module.
 You will find the terms are used interchangeably - even in the official Python documentation!

 *Strictly speaking, a Python **module** is simply a Python source file, which groups together similar functions, data structures, and variables, but this is getting beyond the scope of an introductory tutorial...*